Category

 Maintain regulatory compliance

-In some industries, physical security and vulnerability assessments aren’t just a good idea; they’re a requirement.
+In some industries, physical threat and vulnerability assessments aren’t just a good idea; they’re a security requirement.
 There are a variety of regulations covering physical security—many of them related to companies storing sensitive information—but these are four of the most common:

 Identify your business’ most critical threats with this fill-in-the-blank template.